mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 Hosted data storage is useful to Atlassian Connect developers for the following reasons:

  * **Your add-on does not need to include a database to store data.**
    Your add-on could be written as a set of static web pages using only HTML, CSS and Javascript, without any need for an application server.
+Your data will be stored against the host application entities.
  * **Imports and exports are handled by the host product.**
    Since your data is stored with the host application it is included in the host applications backups.
 This means that the import process will restore your data automatically.
 With entity properties you never need to worry about your data being lost or disconnected from the customer.